RADIO NOISE CALCULATOR

 Receiver Bandwidth = Hz Frequency (1.0-30.0) = MHz

-Month (1-12) = Local Mean Time (0-23, 24=hourly) =
+Month (1-12) = Local Mean Time (0-23) =

 This JavaScript calculates estimated median values for external radio noise based on the spherical harmonic coefficient model of CCIR Report 322-3 and ITU-R P.372, the calculation is according to NTIA Report 87-212 p.11 ff.
-It can be expected that in 50% of all measurements the noise level is lower than or equal to and in 50% higher than or equal to the estimated median values, and that furthermore in 80% of all measurements the downward or upward deviation from the median values is not higher than Dl or Du.
+It can be expected that in 50% of all measurements the noise level is lower than or equal to and in 50% higher than or equal to the estimated median values, and furthermore that in 80% of all measurements the downward or upward deviation from the median values is not higher than Dl or Du.
+These estimates apply only to background noise, which is white noise generated by many distributed distant sources.
+In contrast, superimposed impulse noise which sounds crackling or "corny" or rapid amplitude changes are generated by local sources like nearby thunderstorms, rain or snowfall or electrical appliances in the neighborhood.
+A noise level significantly above the predicted values can be an indicator for such local sources.

 ATMOSPHERIC NOISE

 Atmospheric noise is caused by electrical discharges in the atmosphere due to e.g. thunderstorms, rain and snow, sandstorms.
 It can propagate over long distances on shortwave via the ionosphere and depends on location, frequency, time of day and season.
-In high latitudes, only relatively weak noise is to be expected, while in the tropical zone, especially during the rainy season, very strong atmospheric noise is generated.
+In high latitudes only relatively weak noise is to be expected, while in the tropical zone, especially during the rainy season, very strong atmospheric noise is generated.

 In the years 1957 to 1966 (19th sunspot cycle maximum to minimum and beginning of the 20th cycle), as part of an international cooperative program of the URSI, the atmospheric noise between 13 KHz and 20 MHz and its statistical distribution was measured by a network of 16 stations equipped with the standardized radio noise recorders ARN-2 at the following locations: